Teens

 Requirements:

-TAB is open to ages 13-17.
-All TAB members must commit to attending one TAB meeting per month.
-If a member is absent for more than two consecutive TAB meetings (without valid excuse), the member will be dropped from TAB.
-Each month, members will earn one volunteer hour for attending the TAB meeting.
-Additionally, members will be required to fulfill one additional volunteer hour each month at the Library, to earn a total of 2 volunteer hours.
+- Each month, members will earn one volunteer hour for attending the TAB meeting.
+Members will also be required to fulfill one additional volunteer hour each month at the Library, to earn a total of 2 volunteer hours.
 Members MUST fulfill this additional hour to remain a member of TAB.
 If a member continues to miss these volunteer hours for more than two months, the member will be dropped from TAB.

-Meetings will begin on Sept 6, 2022 and members must commit to a one year membership (Sept 2022 – May 2023).
+- Meetings will begin on Sept 19, 2024 and members must commit to a one year membership.

 - Decorate chalkboards in the teen room